framedsc/Sitesource/markdown/basics.md

 For Unreal Engine 4, the [Universal Unreal Unlocker](./GeneralGuides/universal_ue4_consoleunlocker.htm) by [Otis_Inf](https://www.patreon.com/Otis_Inf) has become the go-to tool for many UE4 games.
 It includes a freecam with all the common controls, as well as extra features like access to the console and many more.

 For Unity, the [Universal Unity Freecam](https://youtu.be/I6igj-u1qlk) project by [VTVRVXIV](https://twitter.com/vtvrvxiv) adds a freecam that works in most Unity games.
-It relies on the [BepInEx](https://github.com/BepInEx/BepInEx) plugin framework for Unity and does require a bit more setup than the UUU to be feature-complete as a camera tool.
+It relies on plugin loaders like BepInEx and MelonLoader, and does require a bit more setup than the UUU to be feature-complete as a camera tool.
 We have a guide covering the process [here](./GeneralGuides/universal_unity_freecam.htm).

+The open-source emulator [Dolphin](https://dolphin-emu.org/download/) also includes a built-in freecam known as [Free Look](https://wiki.dolphin-emu.org/index.php?title=Free_Look).

 ### Ansel

 [Ansel](https://www.nvidia.com/en-sg/geforce/geforce-experience/ansel/) is a camera tool developed by Nvidia that's made its way into many modern-day games.
 Along with a freecam, it's also able to create "super resolution" shots through stitching or AI upscaling, take 360° shots, apply filters, and more.
 It does come with limitations, depending on the game, so it is what we would consider a last resort.
 If you have to use Ansel, check out our [guide](./GeneralGuides/anselguide.htm) on making the best of it.

 ### More links
-- [A very large spreadsheet of possible camera tools for many games](https://docs.google.com/spreadsheets/d/1lnM2SM_RBzqile870zG70E39wuuseqQE0AaPW-P1p5E/edit#gid=0), compiled by originalnicodr (Google Sheets)
+- [A very large spreadsheet of possible camera tools for more games than our guides cover](https://docs.google.com/spreadsheets/d/1lnM2SM_RBzqile870zG70E39wuuseqQE0AaPW-P1p5E/edit#gid=0), compiled by originalnicodr (Google Sheets)
 - [Our Cheat Engine tables guide](./GeneralGuides/cheat_engine_tables.htm)
 - [Let’s add a photo mode to Wolfenstein II: The New Colossus (PC)](https://weblogs.asp.net/fbouma/let-s-add-a-photo-mode-to-wolfenstein-ii-the-new-colossus-pc) (Frans Bouma's blog)
 - [Cheat Engine Tutorials by Stephen Chapman](https://www.youtube.com/playlist?list=PLNffuWEygffbbT9Vz-Y1NXQxv2m6mrmHr) (YouTube)